desertwitch/mirrorshuttle/README.md

 issues can cause the process to halt, but this behavior ensures users retain full control over the outcome and can take corrective action with confidence.

 Any important information is written to standard error (stderr), while verbose operational information is written to standard output (stdout).

+#### PRODUCTION USE CASES

 mirrorshuttle is ideal for use in system automation, secure moving, or complex filesystem migration scenarios.
 Always use it with caution and ensure you